 This is probably my favorite website of all time!
 I literally browse it when I have nothing better to do because it’s so fascinating.
 Basically, Google created a search engine for flights that allows you to see how much it would cost to get to anywhere in the world.
 It’s extremely customizable so you can set the duration of a trip (for example, less than 15 hours total), exclude any airlines you don’t want to fly on, or keep the price below a certain cost.
 You can easily adjust your dates, and even select a general region like “South America” to see multiple options for the area!
 It’s the perfect tool for travelers with flexible schedules or anyone who wants to compare trips on multiple airlines.

-I can honestly say that I wouldn’t be able to travel as often as I do if it weren’t for Airbnb.
+In the past, I wouldn’t be able to travel as often as I do if it weren’t for Airbnb.
 This company truly brought affordable yet comfortable traveling to the masses.
 Unfortunately today it’s become a money-generating hustle for property owners worldwide.
 Use it with caution, and take photos of the place before you leave to avoid a false damages claim by your host.

 Hotels.com offers a free night after booking 10 nights through them, equal to the average price you paid.
 Not a bad deal to me!

 Booking.com offers great rates for European hotels, so I always double-check if prices are lower here when booking in Europe!